muratk3n/thirdwave/en/README.md

 ---

-Not a good comparison.
+Not a good counterarg.
 If I am on GMail I can still send email to someone on Yahoo Mail, through SMTP protocol.
 Twitter, Facebook, Whatsapp are all self-contained platforms.

 "So what if social networks were based on protocols, there is GMail, with over a billion users"